haotianw177/site25/src/content/blog/unity gardens/index.md

 ---
 title: 'Unity Gardens'
-slug: 'lorem-ipsum'
+slug: 'haha'
 description: 'Lorem ipsum dolor sit amet'
 tags: ["Software Team Lead"]
-pubDate: '2025'
+pubDate: 'Feb-2025'
-coverImage: './blog-placeholder-3.jpg'
+coverImage: './unity.jpg'
 ---

 At the University of Notre Dame [Computer Science for Good](https://sites.nd.edu/cs4good/) student club, I Led a team of 5 to develop database and inventory systems from scratch for tracking Unity Garden's community farm’s grands and products.

+I led the development for a data management pipeline that allow for data entry and autonomous data integration.

-[Unity Gardens](https://www.theunitygardens.org/) is a collaborative network of community gardens originated to increase the availability, awareness, and accessibility of healthy, locally grown food.
+[Unity Gardens](https://www.theunitygardens.org/) is a non-profit collaborative network of community gardens originated to increase the availability, awareness, and accessibility of healthy, locally grown food.